Three Big Rocks

 Fish & Chips

 There are only three things I can tell you about the great British institution that is Fish & Chips.
-This is what I learnt when I attended the Kings College London inaugural Impact Reception earlier this week.
+This is what I learnt when I attended the Kings College London inaugural Impact Reception on 14 Jun 2023.
 It was a unique evening highlighting six specialisations, and featured three presentations by leading academics.
 The focus was on “doing some good in the world” and we explored:

 Global Affairs